 4. Verify Asset / Collateral

-Next, the buyer performs asset / collateral verification, confirming borrower credit, estimated property value, and the note’s loan-to-value ratio.
+Next, the buyer performs asset/collateral verification, confirming borrower credit, estimated property value, and the note’s loan-to-value ratio (the percentage of the property’s value that the note represents).

 5. Submit Documents